 Have you been brought up short by a mistake?

 You were going along just fine and then realised you have been going the wrong way.
-Covid stopped many of us in our tracks.
+You have made a mistake that you cannot undo.
 But if you are anything like me, when you thought about it, you were the one who made a mess of things.

 It makes me feel better that in ALL the above stories, when the characters stopped and looked at their lives, they themselves had been the ones’ who made a mess of it.